rescript-react-native/rescript-react-native.github.io/docs/usage.md

 ⚠️ _If this process looks fast to you, don't be surprised, that's because ReScript is fast!_

-This command should compile all `.re` files to their `.bs.js` counterparts.
+This command should compile all `.res` files to their `.bs.js` counterparts.

-This means if you have an `src/App.re` file, you should now have `src/App.bs.js` file too.
+This means if you have an `src/App.res` file, you should now have `src/App.bs.js` file too.

 You may also notice some compilation artifacts: